-On the date of issuance of the Series 2022 Bonds, Pope Flynn, LLC, in its capacity as Bond Counsel to the District ("Bond Counsel"), will render an opinion that, under existing law, assuming continuing compliance with certain covenants made by the District to satisfy pertinent requirements of the Internal Revenue Code of 1986, as amended (the "Code"), and the applicable regulations promulgated thereunder (the "Regulations"), and the accuracy of certain representations, interest on the Series 2022 Bonds (including any original issue discount properly allocable to a holder thereof) (i) is excluded from gross income for federal income tax purposes and (ii) is not an item of tax preference for purposes of the federal alternative minimum tax.
-Such interest is, however, taken into account in determining the annual adjusted financial statement income of certain applicable corporations (as defined in Section 59(k) of the Code) for the purpose of determining the application of the 15% minimum tax imposed on the adjusted financial statement of such corporations for tax years beginning after December 31, 2022.
+On the date of issuance of the Series 2022 Bonds, Pope Flynn, LLC, in its capacity as Bond Counsel to the District ("Bond Counsel"), will render an opinion that, under existing law, assuming continuing compliance with certain covenants made by the District to satisfy pertinent requirements of the Internal Revenue Code of 1986, as amended (the "Code"), and the applicable regulations promulgated thereunder (the "Regulations"), and the accuracy of certain representations, interest on the Series 2022 Bonds (i) is excluded from gross income for federal income tax purposes and (ii) is not an item of tax preference for purposes of the federal alternative minimum tax.
+Such income is, however, taken into account in determining the annual adjusted financial statement income of certain applicable corporations (as defined in Section 59(k) of the Code) for the purpose of determining the application of the 15% minimum tax imposed on the adjusted financial statement of such corporations for tax years beginning after December 31, 2022.
 (In general, an "applicable corporation" is a corporation whose average annual adjusted financial statement income (i.e., adjusted book income) exceeds \$1 billion for the three-taxable year period ending with the tax year in question.)
 See "Appendix E-Form of Opinion of Bond Counsel" attached hereto.